mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 virtual pinball cabinets.

 My first Pinscape Pico expansion board design was an All-In-One board that packed everything you'd need for a pin cab into one 10x16 cm board.
-To achieve that kind of density, the design used tiny SMD (surface-mount) parts for just about everything, which made it extremely difficult to assemble by hand.
+To achieve that kind of density, that design uses tiny SMD (surface-mount) parts for just about everything, which makes it difficult assemble by hand.
 I sure don't want to try building it by hand, and I doubt anyone else would either.
-It's really designed to be built by factory pick-and-place machines, which makes it practical to build only in fairly large production runs.
+It's really designed to be built in a factory by a pick-and-place machine.
+That sort of production is usually only cost-effective if you're going to make at least 50 or 100 units, so I expect that the all-SMD board will only be of interest to our more entrepreneurial community members who might want to build the board and offer it for retail sale.
+That's why I've taken to referring to that design as the "Pro" expansion board.

-But Pinscape has always been an aggressively open-source, DIYer project.
-My mission from the start has been to make it possible to build high-end pin cabs without depending on commercial devices, since we're such a niche hobby that it's hard to get any serious commercial vendor to notice us.
-So I felt it was important to create a DIY-friendly expansion board for this new generation of Pinscape software, and I went back to the drawing board to see if I could come up with something equivalent that uses only hand-solderable parts.
+But Pinscape has always been for DIYers.
+My mission from the start has been to make it possible to build high-end pin cabs without depending on commercial devices, since we're such a niche hobby that it's hard to get most commercial vendors to take us seriously as customers.
+So I didn't like the idea of only having a "Pro" design; I also wanted to provide a DIY-friendly design that works with the new software.
+That meant designing another board using only parts that are easy to solder by hand.

 The result is this two-board expansion set.
 It outfits the Pico with a large set of physical input and output connections that let you connect just about everything you'd find in a top-of-the-line pin cab, from button inputs to feedback device outputs.

-The Pinscape Pico firmware is extremely configurable, so there isn't such a thing as "the" Expansion Board for this software.
-This is just one possible expansion board design.
-This particular board set has two main design goals:
+It has two main design goals:

 * It's comprehensive: it provides the extra peripherals required for all of the Pinscape features (accelerometer, plunger input, button